 Through the implementation of our Safer recruitment of staff policy, we endeavour to prevent unsuitable people from becoming members of staff.
-Procedures include relevant checks, such as requesting references, establishing the identity of applicant and conducting Your essential guide to policies and procedures - England V0.5 - January 2024 criminal records disclosures.
+Procedures include relevant checks, such as requesting references, establishing the identity of applicant and conducting criminal records disclosures.
 Where required, staff and stakeholders have enhanced DBS checks.
 Clear person specification criteria and processes during the recruitment and selection process enable us to determine a candidate's suitability for the role.